harshanajayarathna/limesharp/README.md

 ```
 1. Download or Clone the repository
-2. Place the project on local webserver root directory
+2. Place the project on the local webserver root directory
    (If you use xampp, place inside the htdocs folder, In wamp, place inside the www folder)
 3. Run http://localhost/limesharp/index.html on browser address bar
 ```